dianisley/PythonfromZerotoHero/Object Relational Mapping/README.md

         p49100_Profit_h2 = Column(Float())
         detailed_status = Column(String(150))

-:five: The `declarative_base()` base class contains a MetaData object where newly defined Table objects are collected.
-This object is intended to be accessed directly for MetaData-specific operations.
-Such as, to issue CREATE statements for all tables:
+:five: The `declarative_base()` class contains a MetaData object where newly defined Table objects are collected.
+This object is intended to be accessed directly for MetaData-specific operations, such as, issuing CREATE statements for all tables:

     Base.metadata.create_all(engine)

 ## Interacting with the database

 :six: In order to interact with the database, we need to obtain its handle.
 A session object is the handle to database.
-Session class is defined using sessionmaker() – a configurable session factory method which is bound to the engine object created earlier.
+Session class is defined using sessionmaker() – a configurable session factory method which is bound to the engine object created earlier:

     from sqlalchemy.orm import sessionmaker
     DBSession = sessionmaker(bind=engine)